KumoCorp/kumomta/docs/changelog/main.md

   classification with the same rule, the "A" classification would be the result, even if the "B" rule was the first one listed in your classification data file(s).
+* Changing the `max_ready` value for a ready queue no longer requires waiting for the queue to be reaped before it will take effect.